Future Watch 5: Home Monitoring

 Home monitoring to provide care

-G: With the home care situation, and the monitoring of the house, how far away do you feel we are from being able to something like that on a large scale?
+G: With the home care situation, and the monitoring of the house, how far away do you feel we are from being able to do something like that on a large scale?

 C: We’re here already, and there are already organizations that provide care home monitoring.
 There’s a company called Nourish over in Dorset, they’re doing some great stuff with a home monitoring unit for the dementia community.
 It’s starting to build up a profile of information.
 I think we’re a good decade away from stuff that happens in the home, versus the conversation with your health care professionals, and I use the plural, not your doctor, it’s the professionals.
 A personal experience last year brought me in touch with the health care service, for someone that needs a lot of care and attention from different parts of the organisation, it’s a really inefficient beast.